 “As a style of thinking, design thinking is generally considered the ability to combine empathy for the context of a problem,

 creativity in the generation of insights and solutions, and rationality to analyze and fit solutions to the context.”

 Substitute the word strategic for design in the above Wikipedia definition.
 I think this substitution explains strategic thinking’s characteristics quite well, especially if you add a bit of nuanced understanding.
 Consider:

 In design thinking the context of the problem might be a piece of land or a medical device in a patient’s body; the design problem is to optimize the form, function, and fit of the designed solution.
 In strategic thinking, the context includes the external business environment, stakeholders, and rivals.
 The specific design problems to be solved in strategy is devising a set of actions that results in a gained advantage over rivals.

-Thus, it is reasonable to differentiate the design of strategy from design as strategy.
+As an interesting idea for guiding strategic thinking, I believe we should differentiate the design of strategy from design as strategy.

 Do you agree with the idea that strategy is designed, not decided?
 How have you used this idea?